Spuddy, my BMW M-Coupe. There are others like it but this is mine.

 Stuff my car already had done that I appreciate

 **My car has a Dinan Stage 3 tune with the various enhancements to make it happen.
-Thermostat, cold air intake, larger throttle body.
+Thermostat, cold air intake, larger Dinan throttle body.
 What tune your car has matters more these days because some states are checking for aftermarket tuning and failing your inspection. |

 Cooling system upgrades.
-This is not surprise it was done, most BMW savvy folks address the water pump and/or radiator in the BMWs from this period of time.
+This is not a surprise it was done, most BMW savvy folks address the water pump and/or radiator in the BMWs from this period of time.

 Glove compartment sag repair.
 This is a common 90’s BMW problem.
 US models have steel reinforcement that adds weight leading to plastic fatigue.
-Many companies sell reinforcements which mine has had done.
+Many companies sell reinforcements which mine has had installed.
+As further insurance you should remove the sheet metal reinforcements in the glove box.
+That is how the European cars were sold.

 A previous owner sorted out the seat tracks for me.
 The side bolsters on this car were so good too. |